 Existing Industry and Workforce Committee

 One of Douglas County’s most valuable assets is its strong industry base and success in economic development lies substantially in a trained, skilled workforce.
 Since we have achieved the Work Ready Community status, we will continue to work towards building a strong workforce.
 With Georgia’s BEST (Business Ethics Student Training) Program, we will provide assistance to the Georgia Department of Labor and the School System to recognize students who have achieved certification for training and, we will work with businesses to provide opportunities for internships and interviews.
 Our Existing Industry Sub-committee will provide on-going training to HR Managers and staff for which they can receive credit hours for HR certification or re-certification and will work to build open communication with industry leaders to address any issues or training needs they may have.

-The Human Resources Roundtable is a sub-committee that seeks to bring HR professionals together to help address the needs our member businesses’ HR Needs as well as to serve as to provide a place for HR professionals to network and share ideas with each other.
+The Human Resources Hot Topics are quarterly seminars that bring HR professionals together to help address the needs our member businesses’ HR Needs as well as to serve as to provide a place for HR professionals to network and share ideas with each other.